 Why choose these models

-Modular system supports real layout changes without replacing the whole sofa
+- The modular system supports layout changes without replacing the whole sofa.

 Alternatives to consider

-Burrow Nomad: modular convenience with broad configuration choices and a different sit feel
+- Burrow Nomad: modular convenience with a different sit feel and broad configuration options.

-Lovesac Sactionals: maximum reconfiguration and accessory ecosystem, often higher total cost
+- Lovesac Sactionals: a larger reconfiguration and accessory ecosystem, often at a higher total cost.

-Floyd Sectional: modular simplicity with a firmer, more minimal aesthetic
+- Floyd Sectional: modular simplicity with a firmer, more minimal look.

 Practical tips for living with Allform

-Decide on pillows early.
-A small lumbar pillow can make long sessions noticeably more comfortable.
+- Choose pillows early.
+A small lumbar pillow makes long sessions noticeably easier on the low back.

-If you like feet-on-floor sitting sometimes, keep a light ottoman nearby so you can change leg position without needing the chaise.
+- If you sometimes prefer feet-on-floor sitting, keep a light ottoman nearby so you can change leg position without committing to a chaise.

-Rotate and flip the fabric cushions periodically, especially your most-used seat, to even out wear.
+- Rotate and flip fabric cushions periodically, especially on the most-used seat.

-Skip the washing machine.
-Spot-clean the covers and call a professional upholstery cleaner for bigger jobs.
+- Skip the washing machine.
+Spot-clean the covers and use professional upholstery cleaning for larger jobs.

-If you plan to reconfigure often, use felt pads to protect floors and have a helper for heavier modules.
+- If you reconfigure often, use felt pads to protect floors and get help with heavier modules.

-If you sleep hot, use breathable throws and avoid piling blankets; warmth often comes down to how you lounge, not just the upholstery.
+- If you sleep hot, use breathable throws and avoid piling blankets during long TV sessions.

-In small rooms, mark the chaise length with painter’s tape first so walkways stay usable.
+- In small rooms, mark the chaise length with painter’s tape before buying used or rearranging.

-During assembly, sort the hardware by module so you’re not hunting for parts at the end.
+- During assembly, sort hardware by module so the final pieces are easier to track.

 FAQs